ionos-spectre/spectre-core/README.md

 curl_path: curl
 ```

-All options can also be overriden with the command line argument `-p` or `--property`
+All options can also be overridden with the command line argument `-p` or `--property`

 ```bash
 spectre -p config_file=my_custom_spectre.yml -p "reporter=Spectre::Reporter::JUnit"